LillianWakefield/DC-Profiles/README.md

-Project Title
+Project Title:
 DC Profiles

-Getting Started
+Getting Started:
 This website it designed to connect DigitalCrafts' employee network and students.
 Students can upload career assets to be viewed by employers.
 Employers can search student profiles and initiate the interview process directly from the portal.

-em

-Built With
+Built With:
 HTML5
 CSS3
 Bootstrap4

-Authors
+Authors:
 Lillian Wakefield